How often should you apply for a credit card?

 Rewards programs

-FAQ about how often to apply for credit cards
+How often to apply for a credit card FAQ

-Here are the answers to a few frequently asked questions to help you better understand how often to apply for a new credit card:
+Here are the answers to a few frequently asked questions about applying for new credit cards.

 When should I get a credit card?

-Deciding when to get a credit card is your decision.
-And everyone’s situation is different.
-There isn’t one right time to get a credit card that applies to everyone.
+Deciding whether to get a credit card is your decision.
+Everyone’s situation is different, and there isn’t a single right time to get a credit card that works for everyone.

 Opening your first credit card can be part of building or establishing your credit history.
 And using a credit card responsibly may help you improve your credit scores over time.
 But before you apply, make sure to think through things like how you plan to use the credit card and whether you can manage monthly payments.